geminiplanetimager/gpi_pipeline_external/pipeline_deps/astrolib/fits/aaareadme.txt

 	MRD_STRUCT()                              (in pro/structure)

-   (2) The procedure READFITS can be used to read FITS headers and arrays into IDL variables.
+   (2) The function READFITS can be used to read FITS headers and arrays into IDL variables.
 Additional procedures in the pro/fits_table directory are then required to interpret binary and ASCII tables.
 The FT* procedures in the /fits_table directory are used to interpret a FITS ASCII table, and the